 Not only is volunteering a selfless act of kindness, but it is also known to benefit your health and boost your career prospects as you will develop a range of soft-skills such as teamwork, leadership, problem-solving and communication skills.

 Right out of the pot and into the frying pan?!

 We know you might not be keen on starting college immediately after SPM, but if you have already decided on a course to pursue after your exam, why not jump into the January intake?

 Depending on your programme, you’ll not only graduate earlier than those who joined a later intake but enter the workforce sooner.
 This is a big deal, considering some 200,000 graduates are being churned out each year, all vying to begin their careers at the same time.

 Even if you haven’t decided which degree to pursue post-SPM, you could get the ball rolling towards obtaining your degree by pursuing a pre-university programme, such as A-Level or Australian Matriculation, to help you decide what your next course of action should be.
 As the saying goes, “You snooze, you lose!”.

 Tertiary education can be expensive, but you can take a load off your parents’ back and apply for a scholarship to fund your higher education instead.

-The mountain of information can get overwhelming, so it’s important to start early and do some research on the scholarships available based on the course or institution you’re interested.
+The mountain of information out there can get overwhelming, so it’s important to start early and do some research on the scholarships available based on the course or institution you’re interested in.
 You may also qualify based on academic merit, co-curricular achievements or other special needs.

-Applying early also means you are well-aware of the application deadlines while giving you ample of time to prepare for an interview or write a personal statement during your candidacy.
+Applying early also means you are well aware of the application deadlines.
+This will give you ample time to prepare for an interview or write a personal statement during your candidacy.

 #7.
 Develop your skill set